TUMFTM/MATLAB2CAD/README.md

 - 4) How to control and update parametric CATProducts from MATLAB (we denote this case as CATPRODUCT2MATLAB connection)

 # How can I implement more complex processes in a MATLAB2CATPART connection?
-Probabily one of the most interesting part of this repository is the number 2) of the following list.
-In this repository we only show how very simple object creation processes in CATIA can be automatized in MATLAB.
-If you want to automatize more complex design process and you have a basic knowledge of VBA, you can follow these steps:
+In this repository we only show how very simple CATIA processes can be automatized in MATLAB.
+If you want to automatize more complex design processes and you have a basic knowledge of VBA, you can follow these steps:

-- a) First conduct the set of manual tasks which you want to automatize in CATIA (example create a new sketch, pad, etc.)
+- a) Activate the VBA macro recorder (More information to this regard [HERE](https://www.youtube.com/watch?v=kKFdi-owlXM)).
-- b) While you are doing this, activate the VBA macro recorder (More information to this regard [HERE](https://www.youtube.com/watch?v=kKFdi-owlXM)).
+- b) Conduct the set of manual tasks which you want to automatize in CATIA (for example create a new sketch, pad, etc.).
-- c) Once you are done you can stop the recorder
+- c) Once you are done you can stop the recorder.
-- d) In the VBA editor, you will see that most of the tasks you have conducted (sadly some tasks are not recored by default) will have been translated in VBA code.
+- d) In the VBA editor, you will see that most of your tasks (sadly some tasks are not recorded by default) will have been translated into VBA code.
-- e) Now you can translate this code in MATLAB and relauch it from MATLAB to reproduce the same tasks in an automatize way.
+- e) Now you can translate this code in MATLAB and relaunch it from MATLAB to reproduce the same tasks in an automated way.

 The last step (translating VBA in MATLAB code) may seem challenging.
-On the contrary, it is a quite intuitive task.
-The scope of this repository is to show how most of the basis VBA tasks can be translated in MATLAB by using the commads "get", "invoke", and "set".
+On the contrary, it is quite intuitive task.
+The scope of this repository is to show how most of the basis VBA tasks can be translated in MATLAB by using the commands "get", "invoke", and "set".

 # MATLAB2CATPart
-As example a cube (named Cube.CATPart) is given.
+As an example a cube (named Cube.CATPart) is given.
 The cube is built as parametrized CATIA models (More information regarding how to create a parametrized CATIA model can be found [HERE](https://grabcad.com/tutorials/parametric-design-in-catia-v5)) and its dimensions are controlled by the three parameters _Cube_length_, _Cube_width_, and _Cube_height_.
-With the three parameters it is possible to change the cube dimensions.
+With the three parameters, it is possible to change the cube dimensions.
 In the example shown in this section, we are going to see how to programmatically change the cube dimension with MATLAB.
 More examples applied on the Cube.CATPart file are documented in [MATLAB2CATPart_examples.m](../01_MATLAB2CATPart/MATLAB2CATPart_examples.m).

 <p align="center">
 <img src="/04_Pictures/Figure_1.png?raw=true" alt="The cube object which will be used as an example for this section"/>
 </p>

-In the following paragraphs, the MATLAB code is showed next to the corresponding VBA code: this helps understanding how the VBA code can be translated in MATLAB.
+In the following paragraphs, the MATLAB code is shown next to the corresponding VBA code: this helps understanding how the VBA code can be translated into MATLAB code.
 First of all, MATLAB has to create a connection with CATIA.
 This is achieved as follows:
 ```
 catia = actxserver('catia.application');                VBA Code: Not required for this step
 ```